UniversalDependencies/docs/_pcm-dep/compound-svc.md

 shortdef: 'serial verb compounds'
 udver: '2'
 ---
 The relation `compound:svc` is used for serial verb constructions.
 In this type of construction, several verbs are combined to describe the same action.
-The verbs in a serial verb construction share the same subject but not necessarily the same object.

 ~~~ conllu
 # visual-style 2 4 compound:svc	color:blue